anchore/syft/README.md

 }
 ```

-If you want to see an example detailed simply via podman, you can run this command which details the mount/environment configuration for a container:
+You can run the following command as an example which details the mount/environment configuration a container needs to access a private registry:

-`podman run -v ./config.json:/config/config.json -e "DOCKER_CONFIG=/config" anchore/syft:latest  <private_image>`
+`docker run -v ./config.json:/config/config.json -e "DOCKER_CONFIG=/config" anchore/syft:latest  <private_image>`

 ### Docker Credentials in Kubernetes